Aisha Thalia Posts Nearly Nude Photo On Instagram

-Model/actress/activist Aisha Thalia kicked off the week with a stunning photo on Instagram, to the delight of her 553,000 followers.
+Model, actress, and activist Aisha Thalia kicked off the week with a stunning photo on Instagram, to the delight of her 553,000 followers.

-The post showed Aisha on a balcony, donned in only an enormous hat.

-She was perched on the edge of what appeared to be a huge decorative fountain, constructed out of a smooth ebony stone that reflected diffused morning sunshine.
+The post showed Aisha on a balcony, donned only in an enormous hat.
+She perched on the edge of what appeared to be a huge decorative fountain, constructed out of a smooth ebony stone that reflected diffused morning sunshine.

-She was facing the camera, completely nude, with her right leg crossed demurely over her left knee.
+She faced the camera, completely nude, with her right leg crossed demurely over her left knee.
 Both toes were pointed.

-Aisha’s left elbow was bent and her hand covered the top of her bust, leaving little to the imagination.
+The pose covered her lower bits and emphasized her voluptuous hips.
+Aisha bent her left elbow and used her hand to cover the top of her bust, leaving little to the imagination.
 Her ample cleavage and curvaceous underboob swelled beneath her fingers.
 She rested her right hand on her tanned thigh.

 The only item she wore was a sand-colored beach hat.
-It had a wide brim that draped across one shoulder, and completely shielded her face from view.
+It had a wide brim that draped across one shoulder and completely shielded her face from view.
+A peek of curly tendrils brushed against one visible shoulder.

+Aisha accessorized with delicate gold jewelry.
 A tiny shimmering chain draped from between her breasts and trailed down her torso.
 It appeared to connect to another piece that wrapped just below her tiny waist.
 Matching bracelets on her left wrist and ankle completed the tasteful ensemble.

 She had pink polish on her nails.
 The bright color popped against her smooth caramel skin.

-The corner railing of an upper-story balcony was visible behind her.
+The corner railing of an upper-story balcony could be seen behind her.
 The background was filled with a crest of lush green trees, canopied by pale blue sky.

 Aisha tagged her location at a resort in tropical Tulum, Mexico.